on1879/samsung-exynos9820/README.md

 * 1000hz - increase interrupt clock freq from 250hz to 1000hz.
 Don't use it if you
   play games.
 You could benefit from this setting only if you use light/middle-weight apps.
 Look here for more info: https://source.android.com/devices/tech/debug/jank_jitter
-* bfq - enable bfq I/O scheduler in the kernel.
+* bfq - enable BFQ MQ I/O scheduler in the kernel.
+BFQ is multi-queue scheduler, enabling it requires switching SCSI subsystem to MQ mode.
+This means you will loose the ability to use cfq and other single-queue schedulers after enabling +bfq.
-* maple - enable maple I/O scheduler in the kernel.
+* maple - enable MAPLE I/O scheduler in the kernel.
-* fiops - enable fiops I/O scheduler in the kernel.
+* fiops - enable FIOPS I/O scheduler in the kernel.
+* sio - enable SIO I/O scheduler in the kernel.
+* zen - enable ZEN I/O scheduler in the kernel.
+* cfq - make CFQ I/O scheduler the default one.
+CFQ is enabled by default if you are not enabling other schedulers.
+This switch is relevant only in case you enable multiple schedulers and want cfq to be default one, for example: +maple +fiops will make fiops default scheduler and give you the ability to switch to maple at runtime.
+Thus: +maple +fiops +zen +cfq will add to the kernel maple, fiops, zen and make cfq scheduler default.
 * sdfat - use sdfat for exFAT and VFAT filesystems.
 * ntfs - enable ntfs filesystem support (read only).
 * cifs - adds CIFS fs support.